Hosting and bandwidth provided by MacHost.

 * Both systems "borrow" main memory for video function.
 Minimum graphics memory usage is 144 MB.

-† A 64 GB SSD version is available as a US$999 upgrade, or configured along with a 1.8 GHz processor for US$3098 total.
+† A 64 GB SSD version originally was available as a US$999 upgrade, or configured along with a 1.8 GHz processor for US$3098 total.
+On July 8, 2008, Apple dropped the price to US$599 for the SSD upgrade alone or US$2598 for the upgraded system.

 § Maximum battery life as reported by the manufacturer.
 Please refer to "What is the battery life of the MacBook Air in real-world usage tests?" for objective third-party information.